MicrosoftDocs/dynamics-365-customer-engagement/ce/basics/integrate-with-microsoft-teams.md

 > [!div class="mx-imgBorder"]
 > ![](media/d365inteams.png "Dynamics 365 pinned in Teams")

 You can also use the Dynamics 365 bot to look up and make a quick update on any record.
+The bot essentially brings Dynamics 365 (online) to you in a chat format.

 > [!div class="mx-imgBorder"]
 > ![](media/teams-bot-welcome2.png "Use Dynamics 365 bot")